 Greece’s Real Name is the Hellenic Republic

-Yep, Greece’s name isn’t really Greece.
+Yep, Greece’s name isn’t Greece.
 The official name is the Hellenic Republic.
 And I’m guessing if you did a street poll 100% of people wouldn’t know this fact about Greece.

 Thousands of English Words Stem from Greek